arpinfidel/messie-messenger/README.md

 ## Vision

-Use Matrix as the backbone to connect commonly used messengers, and complement it with email, collaborative notes/todos, and calendar for daily work.
+Use Matrix bridges as the backbone to connect commonly used messengers, and complement it with email, collaborative notes/todos, and calendar for daily work.

 ## Stack Overview